 The train car heaves as if it’s protesting the idea of altering its forward trajectory.
-The gentle rocking and click clack of the rails gives way to a noisy steel-on-steel screech.
+The gentle rocking and click-clack of the rails give way to a noisy steel-on-steel screech.
 The train comes to a clunky stop in the middle of nowhere surrounded by miles of unending forest and wilderness.

 Normally this isn’t a good sign for a train, it means delays.
 But on the Alaskan Railroad Hurricane Turn train, it just means more fun is happening!
 This is one train where you actually want it to stop.

 Gear is loaded onto the baggage car in a flurry with everyone (including me) lending a helping hand and moving the big plastic tubs to the side to make more room.
 After loading all of the cargo, new people (and sometimes dogs) step up into the car and join their stuff in the baggage car.
 The conductor quickly shares words with the Engineer and the train slowly groans back into motion.